Netherlands in the Eurovision Song Contest 1971: Artist selection

-Nationaal Songfestival 1971
+1971

-The national final was held on 24 February 1971 at the NOS studios in Hilversum, hosted by Willy Dobbe.
+NOS held the national final on 24 February 1971 at its studios in Hilversum, hosted by Willy Dobbe.
 Saskia and Serge performed six songs and the winner was chosen by postcard voting; again it is believed that this method was employed so that there could be no complaints that the public's choice had been overruled by a handful of jury members.